falconray0704/deploy-sshd_frps/src/README.md

 Just refer to official document.
 The most required variables are:

-*  bind_port  : must be same as in .env file
+*  bindPort  : must be same as in .env file
-*  tcpmux_httpconnect_port  : must be same as in .env file
+*  tcpmuxHTTPConnectPort : must be same as in .env file
-* `token` : token for authentication between frpc and frps.
+* `auth.token` : token for authentication between frpc and frps.
 * `subdomain_host` : subdomain for frps routing, must be same as in .env file.